911 Information

 Tips for Calling 911

-Nearly everyone will have to use the emergency 911 service during their lifetime.
-When a person is not properly trained in responding to an emergency, then fear, panic, and doubt can take hold.
+Nearly everyone will need to use the emergency 911 service during their lifetime.
+When a person is not properly trained in responding to an emergency, fear, panic and doubt can take hold.

-Fortunately, training and applying some basic principles and procedures can help everyone respond properly during an emergency.
+Fortunately, applying some basic principles and procedures can help everyone respond properly during an emergency.

 Say You're in South Fayette